Coushatta Tribe of Louisiana: Government

+F. A. Little, Jr. (Louisiana Coushatta, 1936–2024), a U.S. District Judge for the Western District of Louisiana, served as chief judge for the tribe for nine years.

 Economic development

 The tribe owns and operates the Coushatta Casino Resort in Kinder, Louisiana.
 The casino is home to the Koasati Pines golf course.
-The casino operates 8 restaurants and 4 hotels, and is the largest casino in the state.
-The casino employs over 2500 local residents, and it is one of the top five largest private employer in Southwest Louisiana.
+The casino operates multiple restaurants and hotels, and is the largest casino resort in the state.
+The casino employs over 2300 local residents, and it was the second largest employer in Southwest Louisiana in 2018.